-XML Markup for the Event Component.
-The <eca:Event> elements contain elements according to event algebra languages.
-Every subexpression is associated by its namespace with the appropriate components of the language - i.e., an event algebra or atomic expressions from underlying domains.
+The <eca:Event> element contains either an atomic event specification, or a subtree according to an event algebra language.
+Every subexpression is associated by its namespace with the appropriate language - i.e., an event algebra or an AESL.
+Below, we give an XML markup for a language based on SNOOP [25], extended with logical variables as a reference language for composite events that has been implemented in the prototype.
+Its handling of leaves (atomic events, opaque specifications, or embedded subtrees of another CEL) follows and illustrates the design decisions discussed in Section 5.1.
 In general, if an event algebra supports an XML markup, it will define its own ways for dealing with atomic events and variables.